1. Introduction

 1.1.
 Purpose

-The purpose of this document is to provide an exhaustive explanation of all the options in the MONARC tool.
+The purpose of this document is to provide a comprehensive explanation of all the options in the MONARC tool.

 1.2.
 Other documents